rasliche/scratchpad/README.md

 ## Current features:
 - :notebook_with_decorative_cover: Note entry and management.
-- :bell: Reminders
+- :bell: Reminders.
 - :timer_clock: Time entry with short note.
 - :file_folder: Everything is local.
-Your data stays on your browser (local storage).
+Your data stays on your browser (local storage) and you can easily download it.
+- :arrow_upper_right: Drag notes to column tabs to move them.

 ## Tech used
 - [VueJS](https://vuejs.org/) - single page applications made easy.